Part One: Onboarding

 - Drivers License — required after 90 days.
 But, then it will take at least 90 days to get a new license.
 Kind of a no-win situation.
 Make an appointment at Borger Service (just around the corner from International House) and bring your existing license, passport, a letter from your doctor about your health, and a passport style photo with your CPR number and your doctors signature and stamp and date on the back, and they will give you an interim license that is good for use in the nordics while the police process your new license.
 Fun fact, your Danish license is good FOREVER.

 - Media License (DR) — Someone will probably come and knock on your door or send you a letter (either by post or digital post) saying that you owe a fee for “media usage”.
-The monthly fee is 210.58 DKK and you need a NemID to register.
+The monthly fee is 160.58 DKK and you need a NemID to register.
+Edit: I think this has been phased out and incorporated into taxes.

 - Paying your bills — You can do this via online banking, but it gets pretty confusing.
 You can set up auto payments for almost everything through Betalingservice or online banking, but you MUST pay the first bill manually, or you will be charged late fees, typically 100kr. per month.
 I have learned this the hard way more than once.